 “Paradise Garage” is a would-be disco song with a Bee Gees bassline buried beneath a tacky wall of guitars and Curry (apparently) making up lyrics on the spot in the recording booth.
 It has all the club potential of Little Jimmy Osmond.
 “Cold Blue Steel and Sweet Fire” is a cover of Joni Mitchell, a woman who has dubious right to oxygen, let alone covers.

 Curry needed better songs, but even if he’d had them, where does a man like him fit in Thatcher’s Britain?
-The most relevant cultural moment (campy, wig-snatching glam rock) had passed five years earlier – 1979 was year of Blondie, ABBA, and The Police.
+The most relevant cultural moment (campy, wig-snatching glam rock) had passed five years earlier – Queen aside, 1979 was year of Blondie, ABBA, and The Police.
 Soon Bowie and Boy George would almost be issuing public bulletins declaring that they weren’t gay.
 Fearless is an interesting curio from a straightlaced time, but little more.
 Not worth getting for one great song.

 I almost forgot to tell you about the power ballad “SOS”.
 I have a suggestion, though.
 Burn a copy of Fearless, but skip over track 4.
 Got it?
 Your new copy should go straight from “I Do The Rock” to “Cold Blue Steel and Sweet Fire”.
 Now take the original CD and drive it to an empty field somewhere.
 A place where no bystanders would be hurt if six megatons of thermobaric ordnance were to strike the ground, if you catch my meaning.